black-parrot/black-parrot/docs/interface_specification.md

 coherence permissions that it already has for a cache block, or needs to perform an uncached load or store.

-An LCE Request for a cache block has the following fields:
+An LCE Request has the following fields:
 * Destination ID - destination CCE ID
+* Message Type - Load/Store, Cached/Uncached, Custom
+* Data Length - Number of 64-bit data packets following header (only for custom messages)
 * Source ID - requesting LCE ID
-* Message Type - Load Miss or Store Miss
-* Address - request address (not required to be algined to cache block size)
+* Address - request address (must be naturally aligned if uncached request)
 * Non-Exclusive Request Bit - 1 if LCE does not want Exclusive rights to cache block
 * LRU Way ID - cache way within cache set that LCE wants miss filled to
 * LRU Dirty Bit - 1 if LRU Way ID holds a currently dirty cache block

-An LCE Request for an uncached load or store has the following fields:
-* Destination ID - destination CCE ID
-* Source ID - requesting LCE ID
-* Message Type - Uncached Load or Store
-* Address - load or store address (aligned based on Uncached Request Size)
 * Uncached Request Size - size of load or store, in bytes
-* Uncached Store Data - data to store (stores only)
+* Data - data for uncached store or custom message payload

 ### LCE Command Network